garethmunnings/Pixel-Art/README.md

 I created it as a small project to get familiar with the p5.js library and experiment with drawing and interaction on the canvas.

 🔗 **Live Demo:** [https://garethmunnings.github.io/Pixel-Art/](https://garethmunnings.github.io/Pixel-Art/)
+### Note - I only configured this for desktop size pages, maybe I will fix the mobile problems at some stage.

 ---